Azure/iot-edge-v1/README.md

 ## Operating system compatibility
 The SDK is designed to be used with a broad range of operating system platforms.
-The version of the Azure IoT Gateway SDK has been tested by means of development on the following operating
+The version of the Azure IoT Gateway SDK has been tested on the following operating systems:
-systems:

 - Ubuntu 14.04
 - Ubuntu 15.10